 NAMM 2019: Back in October, it was announced that Fender had teamed up with former Led Zeppelin guitarist Jimmy Page to recreate the 1959 Telecaster that he used to record the band's self-titled debut in 1968.
-Now, after three months of anticipation, the company has finally unveiled the new line of guitars in advance of the NAMM show.
+Now, after three months of anticipation, the company has finally unveiled the new line of electric guitars in advance of the NAMM show.

 Two models—dubbed the Limited Edition Jimmy Page Telecaster Set—will be produced in the Fender Custom Shop, while two additional models will be made on Fender’s production lines.
 The Limited Edition Jimmy Page Telecaster Set will be available beginning March 2019, while the two production line models will be released in Spring/Summer 2019.

 “The story of the instrument is the whole journey of it – from Jeff having it, to passing it on to me with such good spirit,” Page said of the guitar.
 “It’s a lot of love in that gesture and the journey of it through The Yardbirds and how it was used on the first Led Zeppelin album, the journey all the way through here today.
 Now, it’s been restored back to its true beauty and we’ve actually been able to sort of clone it.”